Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches for DOM elements by criteria, lists filter types (text, role, type, spatial proximity), and highlights the CSS selector feature for non-accessibility tree elements.
-It distinguishes from sibling action tools like click, type, etc.
+The description clearly states 'Search for elements matching criteria' with specific filters (text, role, type, spatial proximity) and highlights the selector parameter for DOM access.
+This distinguishes it from sibling action tools like click, type, and navigate by focusing on search/find.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.